VibhaBelavadi/computer-vision/README.md

-# computer-vision
-Computer Vision projects
+# Computer Vision projects

-This contains the following two projects of Computer Vision:
+This repo contains the following two projects of Computer Vision course:

 1. Implementation of basic Coputer Vision techniques Performed Color conversion from Luv to xyY domain, coded Linear scaling and histogram equalization for a set of images.